 Now: After ‘Lizzie,’ Carradine continued to act in film, including a part in 2012′s blockbuster ‘Django Unchained.’
 From 2012-2015, Carradine served as the self-proclaimed “shy host” and executive producer of ‘King of the Nerds,’ a TBS game show that he co-hosts with his ‘Nerds’ co-star Curtis Armstrong.
 You can follow him on Twitter here.

 Then: Ashlie Brillault played Kate Sanders, the popular, snobby, head cheerleader of Hillridge Junior High who served as Lizzie’s nemesis throughout the series.

 Now: Brillault reprised her role as Kate in the 2003 ‘Lizzie McGuire Movie,’ which was her last acting role to date.
 She has since retired from the spotlight, and, unfortunately, hasn’t even updated her website since 2006.

 Then: Clayton Snyder portrayed Ethan Craft, the wavy-haired, doofy-yet-adorable jock who was the object of Lizzie’s affection throughout the show’s run.

 Now: Looks like Snyder took a page from his character’s book and has since become a serious athlete, making the U.S. National Water Polo team.
 (He also played the sport in college, attending Pepperdine University.)
-This year, he has taken on his first acting role since ‘Lizzie’ in the TV mini-series ‘Famous in Flagstaff.’
+In 2014 he took on his first acting role since ‘Lizzie’ in the TV mini-series ‘Famous in Flagstaff.’
 Based on his blog, Snyder appears to be a devout Christian — and, from the looks of it, a pretty decent writer as well.

 Kyle Downes (Larry Tudgeman)